Developer: Capcom Publisher: Capcom Released: Cancelled Genre: Shooter

 The music is similarly excellent.
 Titan Warriors is full of catchy tunes that are reminiscent of both Legendary Wings and Mega Man.
-I wouldn’t be surprised if some of the same composers worked on all three.
-The sound effects are lifted from those previously mentioned titles as well; they might have been placeholders but they fit so well it isn’t even a complaint.
+It would not be surprising if they all share composers.
+The sound effects are lifted from those previously mentioned titles as well; they might have been placeholders but they fit so well it is not a complaint.
 If Enix can do it with Soul Blazer why not Capcom?

 The list of weapons is pretty small.
 Your first power-up will attach “wings” to your ship, much like the Bit in R-Type.
-This armor can be detached and sent out, just like that game.
-In addition they can be positioned to provider wider covering fire.
+This armor can detach and sent out, just like that game.
+In addition they can position for wider covering fire.
 Aside from that technically the laser is your only option and it becomes stronger with more power-ups.
 It also diverges depending on the item collected.
 Sticking with the standard laser will cause it to add additional beams as it levels up.
 The reflect laser bounces off walls but is weaker.
 Oddly enough there are items labeled B which don’t do anything.
-More than likely they were probably going to be bombs but were not implemented.
+More than likely they were probably going to be bombs.

-The small arsenal of weapons is compensated by great level design that matches their quirks.
-Each of the six stage s in Titan Warriors has a landing zone and space zone.
+The great level design complements the small arsenal of weapons and their quirks.
+Each of the six stages in Titan Warriors has a landing zone and space zone.
 Landing zones feature wide open areas to maneuver.
 The focus is on fighting numerous enemy waves as well as navigating the two screen wide environment.
 Space Zones usually feature tighter corridors that are perfect for the reflecting laser.
 Both types allow the two types of lasers to shine although more options would have been welcome.

 In Closing